singnet/snet-sdk-java/android-app-examples/SNetDemo/README.md

 To run a compiled app on Ethereum main network you should have a channel with appropriate AGI balance.
 A channel can be created with [snet-cli](https://github.com/singnet/snet-cli).

-In order to compile the SNetDemo app you should provide a channel ID and a 64 characters long private key.
+In order to compile the SNetDemo app you should provide a channel ID and a 32 byte long private key written as 64 characters hex number.
 Go to SNetDemo/app/src/main/res/values/ directory and create the following channel_key.xml file:

 ```
 <?xml version="1.0" encoding="utf-8"?>